doctorfree/RoonCommandLine/README.md

 	-g genre selects a genre to list/play
-	-i displays zone information (combine with '-z zone' for extended info on a specified zone, otherwise display info on all zones) -f [on|onlog|off|status] enables/disables fading/logging in specified zone 'on' enables fading, 'onlog' fading and logging, 'off' disables fading (combine with '-z zone' for 'fading' in that zone)
+	-i displays zone information (combine with '-z zone' for extended info on a specified zone, otherwise display info on all zones) -I installs the roon-tui terminal user interface for Roon and exits -f [on|onlog|off|status] enables/disables fading/logging in specified zone 'on' enables fading, 'onlog' fading and logging, 'off' disables fading (combine with '-z zone' for 'fading' in that zone)